RedVoxInc/redvox-python-sdk/README.md

 * Update dependencies
 * Encapsulate HTTP logic for HTTP Cloud Client
 * Add tests for Cloud Client
+* Add configurable timeout
+* Add custom errors and better error handling
+* Fix bug where connection would not be closed on authentication error

 ### 2.9.8 (2020-06-24)